qbzzt/etherdocs/why.md

 read the contract's current state and check what it will enforce in the future given various inputs.
 Removing ambiguity in this manner removes some of the causes for expensive and inefficient litigation.

+For example, take an unsecured loan.
+An unsecured loan can follow this structure:

+1. On day one the lender gives the borrower a certain sum (the principal)
+1. At some point (`n` days later) the borrower gives the lender a different sum (`p+i`)